Phaeton is a 44 x 18 inch three-part throwback/innovation....

 One part Fish.

 Injuries.... they never come at the right time.
 One quite realistically may look at stand up surfing as being a closed chapter in one's life.
 That be me.
 Neck, knee, lower back, and way too many others to mention here all took their toll... and stuck horizontal on my back was and still is the only relief I find.
 Swimming [no gravity] was and still is the only activity I do somewhat pain free.
 But after a couple of years of swimming between lifeguard towers, I began catching a few waves along the way.
 Bodysurfing with its obvious limitations was becoming annoying... in a good way.
 I was getting barreled but watching exits go by unused.
 The desire to get down-the-line again was sparkin.
 But what could ride?
 I had a little pool-type kickboard people use to swim laps, but they have limits, too.
 I did not want a sponge [against my religion haha] because my neck will not work properly on any floating board.
 [I Can't lift it up while prone].
-Hmmm.... self, dig thru the experience archives, self....
-I knew something fit in that empty space there.
+Hmmm.... self, dig thru the experience archives on the hard drive....
+I knew something fit in that empty space of need there.
 So... necessity being the mother of invention, the following three ingredients reared their heads.

-One: I had ridden a Greenough-style spoon for a couple of years as a teen and was well-accustomed to the no-flotation aspect of a surfboard [albeit was a kneeboard].
+One: I had ridden a Greenough-style spoon for a couple of years as a teen and was well-accustomed to the no-flotation aspect of a surfboard [albeit being a kneeboard].
 Two: Although never owning one but always dug 'em, I watched guys on Paipos all the time growing up and many times in movies.
 [They might be in fact the first wave riding craft - developed by the Hawaiians perhaps sometime in the 16 or 1700's.
 Captain Cook documented them while on one of his visit to the Big Island in the 1700's - maybe he should have tried one LOL].
 Anyway there's some serious wave riding lineage behind The Paipo Board.
-The third and final ingredient was the 5'6" ET [Eddie Talbot - it was more than likely shaped by Pat Ryan] kneeboard that I transitioned to after the Greenough Spoon.
-It was a frigging gem that loved barrels and carving.
+The third and final ingredient was the 5'6" ET kneeboard [Eddie Talbot] - it was more than likely shaped by Pat Ryan] that I transitioned to after the Greenough Spoon.
+It was a frigging gem great for barrels and carving.
 I would eventually learn to stand up surf on that board and it forever reigns as a real game changer in my surfing approach.
 It got me on my feet LOL.
-So with three ingredients, off to the drawing board went I....
-Quick mention to the Kaiser's in Santa Monica...
+So with these three ingredients, off to the drawing board went I....
+Quick mention to the Kaisers in Santa Monica...
 Pat & Kevin - to say their Wooden Ships bodyboards had no influence would be a misstatement.